Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  ### Thursday 26-12-2024
  - [x] worked with lambda function to use paginators for displaying 10 objects per page.
  - [x] worked on the same lambda fo the search query to return the objects of that preifix.

+ ### Friday 27-12-2024
+ - [x] Tried to clear the bugs(not returning the file type) of the lambda function for serach query in the bucket.